jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

 and the :ref:`truth table` for if the **Traffic Light** is :red:`RED` is

 ================  ===============  =================  =================
-current light     timer            walk button        show
+current light     timer            walk button        output
 ================  ===============  =================  =================
 :red:`RED`        :green:`done`    :green:`pushed`    :red:`RED`
 :red:`RED`        :green:`done`    :red:`NOT pushed`  :green:`GREEN`